-1. Specific Conditions
+1. Specific Non-Applicable Requirements

-Based upon information available to the Division and supplied by the applicant, the following parameters and requirements have been specifically identified as non-applicable to the facility to which this permit has been issued.
+Based on the information available to the Division and supplied by the applicant, the following parameters and requirements have been specifically identified as non-applicable to the facility to which this permit has been issued.
 This shield does not protect the source from any violations that occurred prior to or at the time of permit issuance.
 In addition, this shield does not protect the source from any violations that occur as a result of any modifications or reconstruction on which construction commenced prior to permit issuance.